donaldboulton/minimal-mistakes/_posts/2018-03-27-post-Website-Tweaks.md

 ## Orchard Cache settings

 First Orchard caching still messes up .xml files like your sitemap.xml and the needed changes so caching in IIS or Orchard leaves it in the correct format.
-Then I add sitemap.xml at the root of my site, hard coding is pain in the ass, use a sitemap generator to do it for ya.
+Then I add sitemap.xml at the root of my site, hard coding is pain in the ass, use a sitemap generator to do it for you.

 Cache settings of 259200 seconds or 72 hours on duration and max age.
 And a Accept-Encoding: gzip, deflate, sdhc = response header.